-We offer a wide variety of educational opportunites for all ages and abilities.
+We offer a wide variety of educational opportunities for all ages and abilities.
 Check out our program offerings listed below to learn more and reach out if you are interested in a program.
 We are not able to accommodate all requests, but welcome opportunities to connect with new audiences across the county.

 Staff may be available to attend local meetings or workshops to provide updates on department projects.
 Past presentations have included topics such as conservation careers, water quality initiatives, and agricultural cost-share programs, to name a few.